-Level Hig her Entry Requirement S4 → S5 English or a Social subject at National 5 or Interview with Curriculum Leader Entry Requirement S5 → S6 English or a Social subject at National 5 or equivalent or Interview with Curriculum Leader
+Level Higher Entry Requirement S4 → S5 English or a Social subject at National 5 or Interview with Curriculum Leader Entry Requirement S5 → S6 English or a Social subject at National 5 or equivalent or Interview with Curriculum Leader

-Progression Route Pupils with either an A or B pass at Higher RMPS may wish to progress to Advanced Higher RMPS Careers: Journalism, teaching, nursing, medicine, law, social work, archaeology, psychology
+Progression Route Pupils with either an A or B pass at Higher RMPS may wish to progress to Advanced Higher RMPS ------------------- ---

-Unit 1: World Religion

-Course Format Unit 2: Morality and Belief

-Unit 3: Religious and Philosophical Questions
+Unit 1: World Religion (40 Hours) Course Format Unit 2: Morality and Belief (40 Hours) Unit 3: Religious and Philosophical Questions (40 Hours)

-Three units plus Assignment
+Three 40 hour units plus Assignment

-Religion is one of the most powerful forces in the world; all societies contain elements of religious belief.
+Religion is one of the most powerful forces the world has ever known; all societies contain elements of religious belief.
 Scotland is no different and our society is still influenced by the many religious faiths as well as by viewpoints independent of religious belief.
-RMPS deals with the "big questions" in life; in the course we look analytically at responses to these questions and encourage you to treat them critically and analytically.
+RMPS deals with the "big questions" in life: what is life for?
+Is there a god?
+Why is there evil in the world?
+The course looks analytically at the response to these questions and encourages you to treat them critically and analytically.
 The aim of the course is to develop a philosophical approach to the study of beliefs, values and issues which are of importance in the world today.
+To analyse and think critically about our own beliefs and those of others.

-World Religion: Within this unit we will examine one religion with an in-depth analysis of the beliefs and practices, with a particular focus on the impact on people's lives.
-We will choose one religion from Buddhism, Christianity, Islam, Hinduism or Judaism.
+World religion: Within this unit we will examine one religion with an in-depth analysis of the beliefs and practices, with a particular focus on the impact on people's lives.
+We will choose one religion from Buddhism, Christianity, Islam, Sikhism, Hinduism or Judaism.

-Morality and Belief: In this unit we undertake an evaluation one of the moral issues facing the world today.
-Possible topic areas include: Morality and Justice; Morality and Relationships; Morality, Environment and Global issues; Morality, Medicine and the Human Body; Morality and Conflict.
-We will look at religious and non-religious viewpoints on the issue as well as examining our own beliefs and ideas.
+Morality and belief: In this unit we undertake an evaluation one of the moral issues facing the world today.
+Possible topic areas include: Religion and Justice; Religion and Relationships; Religion, environment and Global issues; Religion, Medicine and the Human Body; Religion and Conflict.
+We will look at religious and non religious viewpoints on the issue as well as examining our own beliefs and ideas.

 Religious and Philosophical Questions: In this unit we will choose one unit and examine it from religious and non-religious perspectives.
-The topics we will choose from are: The Origins of the Universe and of Life, The Existence of God, The Problem of Evil and Suffering, Miracles.
+The topics we will choose from are: The Origins of Life; The Existence of God; The Problem of Evil and Suffering; Miracles.

-Assignment: For the Assignment you must choose a Religious, Moral or Philosophical issue.
-This is mainly self-directed with guidance from the teacher.
-You will carry out an in-depth study of the different viewpoints and present a carefully structured conclusion.
-Worth 30 marks - 27% of the total mark, it has an emphasis on the application of skills: 20 marks for analysis and evaluation and 10 marks for knowledge and understanding of the issue.
+Assignment: For the Assignment pupils must choose a Religious, moral or philosophical issue for study.
+This is mainly self-directed with support from the teacher.
+They will carry out an in-depth study of the different viewpoints and present a carefully structured conclusion.
+Worth 30 Marks - 33% of the total mark.
+With an emphasis on the application of skills 20 marks for skills 10 marks for Knowledge and understanding of the issue.

-Homework: 2 - 3 hours per week.
+Homework: 2 -3 hours per week.